 Additionally, an estate plan can do more than simply plan for how your assets will be distributed after your death.
 You can also name a power of attorney, someone who will make financial and health care decisions on your behalf if you become incapacitated.

-Schedule a Free Consultation with a Knowledgeable Estate Planning Attorney Today!
+Schedule a free estate planning consult with a Knowledgeable Estate Planning Attorney Today!

 It is never too soon to start thinking about creating an estate plan.
 At Jerimy Kirschner & Associates, PLLC, our experienced legal team will work with you to create an effective estate plan that meets your unique goals and needs.

-Reach out to our law firm today at (206) 203-8802 to request a free consultation with a member of our team to get started.
+Reach out to our law firm today at (206) 203-8802 to request a free estate planning consult with a member of our team to get started.